Koch And Lowy OMI Floor Lamp

 Manufacturer: Sölken-Leuchten, Arnsberg, Germany.

-Other versions: Also made as a double and single light floor lamp.
+Other versions: The “Koch and Lowy OMI floor lamp” was also made as a double and single light floor lamp.
 The lampshades were used for several other lamps.
 Made in many colours.
 The base and rod was used for several floor lamps with different lampshades.

 Koch & Lowy